samksmith/Predator-evasion-networks-in-fish-larvae/README.md

-# Network-associated-annotations
+# Predator-evasion-networks-in-fish-larvae
 Samantha K. Smith, UT Austin, samksmith@utexas.edu

-This method uses the output of gene expression analyses to create contextual and functional annotation of genes within relevant networks.
-We used this method on gene expression data from red drum larvae.
-This project contains scripts for generating annotations as well as the red drum behavioral data and associated annotation files.
+This is the repository of data and scripts for a forthcoming paper analyzing RNA sequencing data from red drum larvae that underwent startle assays.
 Red drum reads used in this study will be available at the Short Read Archive (NCBI SRA) soon.

 # Input
 Network_gene_annotation.R requires 2 types of files.